srl-labs/containerlab/docs/manual/kinds/keysight_ixia-c-one.md

 Keysight [Ixia-c-one][ixia-c-one] is a single-container distribution of [Ixia-c][ixia-c], a software traffic generator and protocol emulator with [Open Traffic Generator (OTG) API][otg].

-!!!info "What is Ixia-c?"
+/// note | What is Ixia-c?
 Ixia-c is an agile and composable network test system designed for continuous integration.
 It is provides a modern, powerful and API-driven traffic generator designed to cater to the needs of network operators, vendors and hobbyists alike.

 Ixia-c Community Edition is available **for free** with limitations.
 [Commercially licensed editions][ixia-c-licensing] are also available.
+///

 Users can pull Ixia-c-one container image from [Github Container Registry][ixia-c-one-image].